syncfusion-content/maui-docs/MAUI/Chat/time-break.md

 control: Chat
 documentation: ug
 ---
-# Time break in .Net MAUI Chat (SfChat)
+# Time break in .NET MAUI Chat (SfChat)

-The SfChat provides a simple way to organize messages by their date and time of creation, allowing users to easily identify messages in the order they were created.
-To display the time break view in SfChat, set the `ShowTimeBreak` property to `true`.
+The `Chat` control provides a simple way to organize messages by their date and time of creation, allowing users to easily identify messages in the order they were created.
+To display the time break view in Chat, set the `ShowTimeBreak` property to `true`.

 {% tabs %}
 {% highlight xaml hl_lines="2" %}